PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### ER Diagram
 <img width="500" alt="ER Diagram" src="https://user-images.githubusercontent.com/98132897/192071174-7d05f6e3-93de-4248-b11a-5202db71539d.jpeg">

+##### Andriod Studio
+Android Studio is the official Integrated Development Environment (IDE) for Android app development.
+Based on the powerful code editor and developer tools from IntelliJ IDEA , Android Studio offers even more features that enhance your productivity when building Android apps.

 ##### Why APK?
 <p>While developing an Android app, you would usually run it on a physical device or an emulator.
 If you want to share it with someone for their feedback, you would share an APK that can easily be installed on any Android device.</p>